amadeus4dev/developer-guides/docs/examples/prototypes.md

 There are two types of prototypes (demo apps) available.

-* [Amadeus official prototype](#amadeus-official-prototypes-or-demo-apps) are managed by Amadeus for Developers team and updated frequently to the latest version of APIs and SDKs.
+* [Amadeus official prototypes](#amadeus-official-prototypes-or-demo-apps) are managed by Amadeus for Developers team and updated frequently to the latest version of APIs and SDKs.
 * [Community prototypes](#prototypes-from-community) are examples or demo apps that have been built and managed by developer community and it is not supported or maintained by Amadeus for Developers team.